The

 shaders using quad-shader

 , Vite and TypeScript.
+See

 With fragment shaders, you have control over each pixel's color, making it perfect for Creative Coding and generating textures and patterns procedurally.
 With a few lines of code, you can create intricate effects.